 Stay Up to Date with the Latest Happenings

-Families can save in the Path2College 529 Plan for themselves, children, siblings, grandchildren, and friends.
-For those interested in the tax advantages of saving in the Path2College 529 Plan, contributions to the plan are deductible for Georgia income tax purposes up to $8,000 per year, per beneficiary, for those filing a joint return and up to $4,000 per year, per beneficiary, for those filing a single return.
+Georgia taxpayers can invest in the Path2College 529 Plan for themselves, children, siblings, grandchildren, and friends.
+For those interested in the tax advantages of saving in the Path2College 529 Plan, contributions to the plan are deductible for Georgia income tax purposes up to $8,000 per year, per beneficiary, for those filing a joint return and up to $4,000 per year, per beneficiary, for those filing a single return (limitations apply*).
 Any earnings on those contributions in the Path2College 529 Plan are federal and Georgia income tax deferred.
 When it’s time to use 529 plan savings, withdrawals for qualified higher education expenses such as tuition, books, supplies and many other items are federal and Georgia income tax-free.

 For more information about the Path2College 529 Plan or to open a college savings account, please visit www.Path2College529.com or call (877) 424-4377.

-To learn more about the Path2College 529 Plan, its investment objectives, tax benefits, risks, and costs please see the Plan Description at path2college529.com.
+*To learn more about Georgia’s Path2College 529 Plan, investment objectives, risks, charges and expenses please see the Plan Description at path2college529.com.
 Read it carefully.
+Georgia taxpayers may be able to reduce their state taxable income by up to $8,000 per beneficiary if married filing jointly ($4,000 filing single) from contributions made into a Path2College 529 Plan.
 Investments in the Plan are neither insured nor guaranteed and there is the risk of investment loss.
-Check with your home state to learn if it offers tax or other benefits such as financial aid, scholarship funds or protection from creditors only available for investing in its own 529 plan.
-Consult your legal or tax professional for tax advice.
-If the funds aren’t used for qualified higher education expenses, a 10% penalty tax on earnings (as well as federal and state income taxes) may apply.
-TIAA-CREF Tuition Financing, Inc. (TFI), Plan Manager.
-TIAA-CREF Individual & Institutional Services, LLC, Member FINRA, distributor and underwriter for the Path2College 529 Plan.
+If the funds are not used for qualified higher education expenses, a federal 10% penalty tax on earnings (as well as federal and state income taxes) may apply.
+Check with your home state to learn if it offers tax or other benefits such as financial aid, scholarship funds or protection from creditors for investing in its own 529 Plan.↩